 • Android 12, upgrades to 14

-• Around £465 / $458 (prices vary)
+• Around £465 / $458 (or less)

 The Galaxy S22 was the entry-level model, not a million miles away in features from mid-range phones like the Galaxy A54, listed below.
 So it doesn’t get the headline-grabbing 108MP or 200MP main cameras of its flagship siblings like the S22 Ultra or S23 Ultra, but it still has a more-than-respectable 50MP main camera that benefits from optical stabilisation.
 This sits alongside a 12MP ultra-wide-angle, as well as a 10MP 3x telephoto camera that’s stabilised (and is a good deal more welcome than a rubbishy little macro camera).

 As befitting a flagship phone, the Galaxy S22 also feels premium in the hand and has all the quality-of-life features you’d expect from such a device.
-Wireless charging, an in-screen fingerprint reader –Samsung even chucks in IP68 waterproofing, meaning it can even survive being submerged in water (though, as ever, we’re not recommending you test this too enthusiastically).
+Wireless charging, an in-screen fingerprint reader – Samsung even chucks in IP68 waterproofing, meaning it can even survive being submerged in water (though, as ever, we’re not recommending you test this too enthusiastically).

 Meersbrook House, taken with the main camera on the Samsung Galaxy S22.
 Photo Joshua Waller.